1964 Pacific hurricane season: Tropical Storm Tillie

 The last tropical cyclone of the season, Tropical Storm Tillie, developed on September 7.
 At first, the cyclone moved north-northwest; Tillie reached its peak intensity of 60 mph at that time of its formation approximately 150 mi west of Mazatlan.
 Early on September 8, while located about 100 mi southwest of Cabo San Lucas, Tillie began a gradual turn towards the west-northwest.
 Tropical Storm Tillie dissipated at 0600 UTC on September 9 off the coast of California, having only been a tropical cyclone for just over two days.

 When Tillie posed a threat to Baja California, winds of 40 mph were forecast to occur.
 The storm's residual moisture was adverted over southern Arizona, allowing a passing cold front to trigger widespread showers and thunderstorms on the evening of September 9.
 The most significant rainfall was reported along southeastern Arizona, southern New Mexico, and around El Paso.
 Amado sustained 5.66 in in a 72‑hour time span.
 Furthermore, Tucson received 3.05 in of rainfall in a 24-hour period between September 9–10, and two locations—one in the Catalina Mountain foothills and one near Sahuarita—recorded 6.75 in of precipitation.
 Coupled with rain during the previous week, the Santa Cruz River produced heavy runoff, with peak flows of 15900 cuft/s recorded near Cortaro.

 Storm names

-The following names were used for named storms that formed in the eastern Pacific in 1964.
-No names were retired from this list.
-This is a part of list 2, which was used from 1960 to 1965.
-Names that were not assigned are marked in gray.
+The following names were used for tropical storms that formed in the North Pacific Ocean east of 140°W during 1963.
+The names came from a series of four rotating lists.
+Names were used one after the other without regard to year, and when the bottom of one list was reached, the next named storm received the name at the top of the next list.

+Had any tropical storms formed in the North Pacific between 140°W and the International Date Line in 1963, their names would have been drawn from the Western Pacific typhoon naming list.